anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   * As the registrar-agent must be able to request data objects for bootstrapping of the pledge, the pledge must offer corresponding endpoints.

-  * The registrar-agent may provide additional data to the pledge in the context of the voucher triggering request, to make itself visible to the domain registrar.
+  * The registrar-agent MAY provide additional data to the pledge in the context of the voucher triggering request, that the pledge includes into the PVR.
+    This allows the registrar to identify, with which registrar-agent the pledge was in contact.

   * Order of exchanges in the call flow may be different as the registrar-agent collects both, PVR and PER, at once and provides them to the registrar.
     This approach is used in order to allow for bulk bootstrapping of several devices in a single pass through a new site by the commissioning personnel.